ajkenny84/Temporary/README.md

 ### External Links
-If you prefer real-time communication, a discord server is available here (however, all bugs/features are still tracked here on github):
+If you prefer real-time communication, a discord server is available here: abc.xyz
-abc.xyz
+(However, all bugs/features are still tracked on github)

 Steam store page is here:
 abc.xyz